-With trendy new diets cropping up almost daily, separating truth from fiction can feel harder than navigating the kombucha aisle.
+With trendy new diets cropping up almost daily, separating truth from fiction can feel hard to navigate.
 Can a three-day raw-food diet really help clear your acne?
 Will chugging a magic shake once a day give you a body like Bella Hadid’s?
 Will you look like Kim Kardashian after following the low-carb, fat-burning Atkins diet?
-Probably not, but we’re game to try everything and report on the results.
-(No need to thank us—we consider it our civic duty.)
+The answer is usually, well, absolutely not.
+And it's often dangerous to believe in anything that feels like a quick fix.
 Which leads us to the topic of detoxing—more specifically, the "anti-detox."
 Is there a way to reset your body, mind, and metabolism that is just as healthy and sustainable as it is effective?

 In order to see results as promptly as I was hoping to, Fahad suggested we work on inflammation.
 We decided to focus on foods and ingredients that work to de-bloat, de-puff, and expel water weight.
 First on the list was taking a daily turmeric tablet in the morning.
-Research shows that consuming turmeric can help relieve symptoms of digestive inflammation, among a ton of other ailments.
+Research shows that consuming turmeric can help relieve symptoms of digestive inflammation among other ailments.

 Fahad had me detail my food and drink consumption on a normal day.
 I told her about my coffee with milk and Splenda in the morning, Caesar salad with chicken for lunch, and anything from Chinese takeout (my favorite) to Thai food to pizza, or, when I'm feeling really on top of things, a homemade salad or quinoa bowl for dinner.
 In between, I usually munch on free office snacks like popcorn, apples, and pretzels.

 First, Fahad told me it was time to start eating breakfast: "It's important to eat in the morning for energy so your blood sugar doesn't drop.
 When your blood sugar drops below a certain level, you become irritable and choose to eat more throughout the rest of the day."
-She suggested for the duration of my detox I toast a handful of raw almonds for two minutes and eat them with my coffee.
-She came down hard on my coffee add-ins, explaining that there is absolutely no nutritional value to Splenda, and, in fact, it changes the way you taste sweets in general.
-While dairy is allowed on the detox (Fahad is fine with yogurt and cheese once a day), milk, she explains, leads to inflammation.
-Instead, she suggested I use almond milk, Manuka honey, or coconut oil.
+She suggested for the duration of my detox I eat a handful of toasted raw almonds with my coffee.
+As for coffee add-ins, she suggested I use almond milk, Manuka honey, or coconut oil.

-Dinner, of course, was not up to par.
-Fahad told me to cut out the takeout and compile groceries at home so I would know exactly what I was eating.
-She did, however, tell me that if I went out, I could text her a photo of the menu to help narrow down the choices.
-That's commitment.
+Fahad told me to cut out the takeout for dinner and cook at home, so I would know exactly what I was eating.
 She suggested an easy-to-follow but perhaps far less exciting equation for my dinners: protein plus vegetables plus salad.
 Other than that, the only other rule was I had to drink at least double the amount of water I had been consuming each day (approximately three liters).

-The experience: After indulging in my Chinese takeout–inspired dinner, I woke up on day three feeling satisfied and visibly less bloated.
+I woke up on day three feeling satisfied and visibly less bloated.
 I listened to music while I prepared my coffee and coconut oil and imagined this is what it's like to be one of those healthy people.
-I even threw in a couple stretches and sun salutations to really drive the point home.
-After a few hours in the office, I stopped by an event for Bobbi Brown's forthcoming book, Beauty From the Inside Out, where we (conveniently) sat around discussing healthy food.
-With the conversation came a gorgeous bowl of bright, healthy goodies prepared by Lily Kunin, a cook, health coach, and the founder of Clean Food Dirty City.
-I chowed down on all the freshly prepared, locally sourced ingredients, happier than ever about my newest lifestyle change.
+I even threw in a couple of stretches and sun salutations to really drive the point home.
+After a few hours in the office, I stopped by an event for Bobbi Brown's book, Beauty from the Inside Out, where we (conveniently) sat around discussing, and eating, healthy food.
+I chowed down on all the locally sourced ingredients, happier than ever about my newest lifestyle change.

 My overall takeaway?
 Detoxing in a healthy and sustainable way is far easier than I anticipated.
-I was under the impression I had to eat less (in general and certainly in terms of my favorite flavors) to pull it off.
-Before I began, Fahad told me, "You will feel lighter, your face will look brighter (and your waist a little smaller), your energy levels will be better, and you should have improved digestion and sleep.
-This plan gives your body more more nutrients, vitamins, and minerals than you were ingesting before."
+Before I began, Fahad told me, "You will feel lighter, your face will look brighter, your energy levels will be better, and you should have improved digestion and sleep.
+This plan gives your body more nutrients, vitamins, and minerals than you were ingesting before."